JosueMonteiroUchoaAlves/aluraChallenge/README.md

 #### Acknowledgments
 Inspired by Alura’s 2024 winners, *MedGrandma-AI* and *Disaster Response Coordinator*, for their focus on accessibility and community impact.

----

-This README provides a clear, engaging overview of the project, aligning with Alura’s expectations for utility, creativity, and effectiveness while showcasing its technical and social value.
-Share it on Discord and social media to maximize community engagement!